KOOL13/aoi.js-Bot-Template/README.md

-# DBD.JS Bot Template
+# aoi.js Bot Template

-This repository contains everything on how to get started with a new dbd.js bot.
+This repository contains everything on how to get started with a new aoi.js bot.
-> You should have dbd.js installed.
-To do this, type `npm install dbd.js` into the terminal.
+> You should have aoi.js installed.
+To do this, type `npm install aoi.js` into the terminal.
 (If you are using Glitch or Replit, it should automatically get installed.)

-> Important Note: You should change the package.json file depending on what the latest version of dbd.js and dbdjs.db are.
+> Important Note: You should change the package.json file depending on what the latest version of aoi.js and dbdjs.db are.

 # How to Use

 ## Bot Token
 Place your bot's token in the following spot:
 ```
-const bot = new dbd.Bot({
+const bot = new Aoijs.Bot({
 	token: 'YOUR BOT TOKEN HERE',
 	prefix: '!'
 })